 Boeing is preparing a software update for the 737’s flight control computer to prevent nose-high upsets when the autopilot tries to follows a “false glideslope” during instrument landing system (ILS) approaches.
 The changes, part of a broader package of upgrades coming to the 737 this fall, will address a problem recently highlighted by the Dutch Safety Board (DSB) in its investigation into a pitch upset by a Ryanair Boeing 737-800 on an ILS approach to the Eindhoven ...

-"'False glideslope' Incidents Prompt 737 Software Mods" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"'False glideslope' Incidents Prompt 737 Software Mods" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.